 HMM - this was not short!!!!
 Back to work!!
 Hi Ho, Hi Ho!

 p.s.
 This is not short and I'm not sure my cut is working - SORRY!!!!
-I'll get it figured out!- Current Mood:
+I'll get it figured out!

 Are there any sites that you like for finding songs by THEME?
 For example, she's doing Ender's Shadow, and she needs a song to represent Achilles.
 My husband, who is quite an audiophile and walking Music encyclopedia, tried to help us, but we really didn't come up with anything.
 So, I'd like her to be able to search for themes of powerlessness, vulnerability, violence...